sumuzhao/CycleGAN-Music-Style-Transfer-Refactorization/README.md

 I'm quite busy with my study and other stuff, here sorry for my irresponsiveness to these problems and requests previously.
 Thus, I want to refactor the previous project in high-level APIs such as TensorFlow 2.0 with Keras, Pytorch and MXNet with Gluon, which makes it easy for you to read and play.
 In this repository, I mainly focus on improving the code quality.

 Still, I cannot guarantee the codes make everyone happy and reproduce the same output with original one.
 I'll try my best to improve my own skills and I'm happy to communicate with you guys.
 Feel free to raise issues or pull requests with comments.
 LIVE AND LEARN!

+## Datasets

+All the data we used to generate the audio samples on Youtube and for the evaluation in the paper can be downloaded here https://goo.gl/ZK8wLW.
+I recommend the data set in https://drive.google.com/file/d/1zyN4IEM8LbDHIMSwoiwB6wRSgFyz7MEH/view?usp=sharing, which can be used directly.
+They are the same as the dataset above.